Note on initial conditions for small-field inflation: Overshoot in small-field models

 A similar effect of flattening the potential far away from the minimum can be also obtained in the Palatini formulation of GR where the metric and the connection are treated as independent variables.
 Although pure gravity is equivalent in both formulations, this is not the case when scalar fields are present with non-minimal couplings, as well as in the presence of an $R^2$ term (see~\cite{Sotiriou:2008rp} for a review).
 In this case, it turns out that the Palatini formulation of a model described by a potential $V(\phi)$ leads to the creation of a plateau for the Einstein-frame potential $\bar{V}(\phi)=V(\phi)/\left(1+4\alpha V(\phi)/M_{\rm Pl}^4\right)$ at large field values where $\alpha$ is the $R^2$ coupling, providing new possibilities for slow-roll inflation~\cite{Antoniadis:2018ywb, Enckell:2018hmo}.
-Indeed such plateau models have been shown free of the fine-tuned initial conditions~\cite{Tenkanen:2020cvw}.
+Indeed whatever the origin of the plateau is, such models have been shown to be free of fine-tuned initial conditions~\cite{Chowdhury:2019otk,Tenkanen:2020cvw}.

 Another mechanism leading to the flattening of the potential around extrema --- hence, appropriate for hilltop scenarios --- is the running of the inflaton mass under renormalisation group flow~\cite{Stewart:1996ey, Stewart:1997wg}.
 This induces a dependence of the curvature of the potential on the field value, and according to the UV embedding of inflation, it can be made small enough so that the dynamics around the maximum exhibits a decelerating phase.
 Finally, the higher order terms neglected in \eqref{scalar_potential1} may have a similar effect.